fscopel/fscopel/README.md

 - 👋 Hi, I’m Fabio
-- 👀 I’m interested in full stack (.NET backend and React frontend), and game development (Unity)
-- 💞️ I’m looking to collaborate on anything related to Unity

 <!---
 fscopel/fscopel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.